mongodb/docs/source/reference/operators.rst

 .. operator:: $not

-   :operator:`$not` is a meta operator used to negate a standard operator.
-It can only affect other operators, and is unable to check fields and documents independently.
-For this functionality see :operator:`$ne`.
+   :operator:`$not` is a meta operator used to negate a standard operator. *It can only affect other operators*, and is unable to check fields and documents independently.
+Use  :operator:`$ne` to test the contents of fields directly.

    Consider the following example of :operator:`$not`: